 1. Introduction

-It is well known that citation practices differ between disciplines, and that papers in some disciplines attract, on average, substantially more citations than others (for example, see Evidence 2007, Levitt and Thelwall 2008, and THE 2011).
+It is well known that citation practices differ between disciplines, and that papers in some disciplines attract, on average, substantially more citations than others (for example, see Evidence 2007, Levitt and Thelwall 2008 and THE 2011).
 It is for this reason that many in the social sciences are wary of the increasing tendency to use bibliometric measures based directly or indirectly on citation counts to judge research activity since, on average, social science papers are cited less frequently than those in the sciences.
 The same arguments apply to within-discipline categories.
 These concerns have been heightened by the emergence of national research assessment exercises (NRAEs), based, in part, on the direct and/or indirect use of bibliometrics, to measure research performance across institutions and to allocate funds accordingly (OECD 2010, Abramo, Cicero and D'Angelo 2011, Sgroi and Oswald 2013).

 A key feature of all NRAEs is the time limitation placed on measurable research output: generally ranging from five to seven years (assume six years hereafter).
 Therefore, the average published article has approximately three years in which to collect citations (the basic building block of most bibliometric measures).
 In this paper we delve more deeply into inter-disciplinary citation-based measurement debate by focusing on the rate at which citations are captured over a given period of time.